stepleton/SLT_interconnect/README.md

    tweezers to rotate and reposition the pin/socket pairs so that they are lined up as neatly as possible.

 5. **Tidy the pins and sockets**.
-Heating each pin or socket solder joint and manually aligning the pins or sockets can help arrange them even more neatly.
+Reflowing each pin or socket solder joint and manually aligning the pins or sockets can help arrange them even more neatly.
 An additional tactic available to people making a plug adaptor and a socket adaptor at the same time is to plug the adaptors into each other